If our courses are full you may still inquire about semi-private or private courses

-- 10:30am – The first Sunday of the course Advanced classes meet at International Diving Centre for Quick Review & classroom drysuit orientation.
+- 7:00pm – Advanced classes meet at International Diving Centre for Quick Review & classroom drysuit orientation.

 - 8:30pm – On deck at the pool for equipment overview and briefing.
 Please be changed and ready to go at 1pm.

-- 2pm – In water for pool training.
-Pool orientations for Advanced and Drysuit courses typically last 1-1.5 hours.
+- 9-10 pm – In water for pool training.
+Pool orientations for Advanced and Drysuit courses.
 Please allow time to rinse & pack gear and change after your pool session.

 The Advanced Open Water course with drysuit includes one pool session to acquaint divers with the buoyancy characteristics of drysuits, control, positioning (trim), swimming (propulsion) and ascent techniques that can differ with this piece of exposure protection.

-- 9pm Whytecliff Park – Saturday/Sunday – Morning start time on second weekend subject to change depending on time of year and dives selected.
+- 2pm Whytecliff Park – Saturday & 9:00 am Sunday – Morning start time on second weekend subject to change depending on time of year and dives selected.
 Please confirm with store and/or instructor for exact times.

 5 dives are included in the PADI Advanced Open Water Course.
 Typically 3 dives are performed the first Saturday of the course (the second weekend), 2 additional dives on the following Saturday.
 The dives normally consist of peak performance buoyancy, drysuit, night, navigation and deep adventure dives, but these may vary slightly from course to course depending upon diver needs, conditions and other contributing factors.
 Deep and Navigation dives are; however, mandatory components of the PADI Advanced Open Water course and must be completed to earn the certification.